Sign-up ends in:

 • Keep the right forearm under the left forearm.

-Maintain the Spine Angle – Mr. Short Game
+Maintain the Spine Angle

 If you struggle with inconsistency in your drives, it could have a lot to do with incorrect spine angle through impact.

 Great players keep their head behind the ball and stay very centered through impact.
-There is no sliding and the spine angle does not increase through impact.
+There is no sliding, and the spine angle does not increase through impact.

 Luckily, this is something you can practice quite easily from home.
 You won’t have to take more than a half swing, and you can hit these shots into a net.

-Palm to the Ground Drill – Danny Maude
+Palm to the Ground Drill

+What your swing looks like and what it feels like are often two very different things.
 This drill from Danny Maude has you focus on the position of the trail hand and ensuring that you get your driver started on the proper path.

 Once it’s started on this path, your ability to make solid contact with the ball (and gain extra distance) is greatly improved.

-Pull The Shoulder Blade Back – Mark Crossfield
+Pull The Shoulder Blade Back

 It’s always interesting to see how different golf professionals approach the same topic.
 Mark Crossfield has noticed that one of the major issues golfers have is their ability to turn their shoulders properly on the backswing.

-As players swing back, they tend to forget to open the shoulder blades in the back and allow for the extra rotation.
+As players swing they tend to forget to open the shoulder blades in the back and allow for the extra rotation.

 What happens?

 You get stuck, can’t generate enough speed, and often make compensations that leave the club wide open to the target.
-This can all be fixed by simply changing your mindset and working on this effective drill.
+This can all be fixed by changing your mindset and working on this effective drill.

-Alignment Stick Drag – JChown Golf
+Alignment Stick Drag

-Feel like you aren’t maximizing power on your drives?
 This is a great drill from JChown Golf that will help you feel the resistance you need to maximize power.

 It’s a rather simple drill and works well when practicing on the mats.
 You use the ground to feel a little pull in the alignment stick and then the proper acceleration through impact.
 The drill can be done 5-10 times, and then you can switch back to your regular driver shot.